 Everything You Ever Wanted (and Needed) to Know About Adderall

-Answers to some of your biggest questions about treating ADHD with Adderall, including side effects, dosages for children, warnings, and more.
+Answers to some of your most urgent questions about treating ADHD with Adderall, and information about side effects, dosages, benefits and risks of treatment, and more.

 What is Adderall?

 Adderall is a mixture of four different amphetamine salts — Dextroamphetamine Saccharate, Amphetamine Aspartate, Dextroamphetamine Sulfate, and Amphetamine Sulfate — that is used to treat Attention Deficit Hyperactivity Disorder (ADHD).
 Treating ADHD with Adderall was approved by the FDA in 1996.

 How is Adderall taken?

 Tablets are taken orally once or twice a day.
 Adderall comes tablets of 5mg, 10mg, 20mg and 30mg.

 Why would someone take Adderall instead of Ritalin?

 Some patients feel that Adderall has less of a drop-off effect than Ritalin, which means fewer side effects as the medication wears off.
 Also, a dose of Adderall is typically longer lasting than a dose of Ritalin.

 Adderall has been approved for use in patients age 3 years and older.
 People with even mild cases of hypertension should avoid Adderall use.
 Amphetamines can cause mania in people with bipolar disorder.